AmonRAyl/Game-of-Life/README.md

 Gofl.py --> Programed to be seen by console

-VisualGofl.py --> Programed with PyGame
+VisualGofl.py --> Programed with PyGame it can be dinamically interacted with the mouse.